e What is Customer Experience (CX) and why should you care?

 • previous experiences with your brand or competition

-• own needs, values, and point in life
+• own needs, values, and points in life

 This means that as an organisation you can impact customer expectations and perceptions via your upfront communication up and your actual actions or delivered experiences.
 Which stories do you tell?
 Which experiences do you offer?